SG02004/bridge_course/Introduction to Programming in C/C_Week4_Notes.md

 ## 8. In-Place Array Reversal 📅 Week 4

 ### Concept Summary
-Reverse an array **without extra memory** using two pointers: one from the start, one from the end, swapping and moving inward until they cross.
-Relies on pointer increment/decrement and **relational comparison** (only valid within the same array).
+This is a classic two-pointer technique: reverse an array **without allocating any extra memory** by walking one pointer in from the start (`left`) and another in from the end (`right`), swapping the elements they point to and stepping them toward each other, until they meet or cross.
+The loop condition `left < right` is exactly the relational comparison discussed in Topic 5 — and it's valid here precisely because both pointers point into the **same array**.

+For an even-length array, `left` and `right` cross cleanly in the middle with no element left unswapped incorrectly.
+For an odd-length array, the middle element is naturally never touched — once `left == right`, the loop condition `left < right` becomes false and stops, so the lone middle element is correctly skipped rather than being (harmlessly but pointlessly) swapped with itself.

 ### Key Syntax / Rules Box
 ```c